 If you don’t have Tesco vouchers then it’s worth asking friends and family if they have some, as they may let you buy them for face value and then you can boost them, effectively saving 2/3 of the usual price.
 The process for exchanging them has improved over the years, and it can all be done online now without sending the paper vouchers in the post.
 Unfortunately you can’t use Tesco boost if you’re also taking advantage of any other discount, so pick which deal is best for you and book in advance.

 Camping and glamping at Sandown Airport

-If you want to camp on the official rally site at Sandown Airport then you can buy a weekend ticket from VFM which includes camping, all entertainment and entry to the custom show.
-It only costs £30 in advance (£35 on the gate) and is great value even if you don’t camp, compared with the price of paying for each element separately.
-Here is a link to the VFM website to buy a weekend pass.
-However, you don’t need to buy one in advance as you can pay on the gate for a few more quid, and day tickets and evening tickets are available too.
+If you want to camp on the official rally site at Sandown Airport then you can buy a ticket on the gate which includes camping, all entertainment and entry to the custom show.
+This is great value even if you don’t camp, compared with the price of paying for each element separately.

 If you’d like a more luxurious option but want to be where the action is then there are glamping options at the airport.
 For full details here is a link to the Canvas Co website, the company who organise boutique camping at events nationwide.
 Prices start at £180 for a basic option, but if you want the full luxury experience then you’ll pay £360 for proper metal beds with memory foam mattress and Egyptian cotton bedding!
 All bookings include access to the beauty parlour with hairdryer, straighteners and mobile phone charging.
 Plus free tea, coffee and softdrinks.